Community-Partnered Policy and Action

 Photo by Diane Baldwin/RAND Corporation

 The Community-Partnered Policy and Action stream prepares students to work on policy problems in diverse community settings and with a variety of stakeholders.
 Building on Pardee RAND’s strong foundation in policy analysis and its cross-cutting themes of ethics, communication, and social justice and racial equity, students in the Community-Partnered stream combine rigorous research methods and their understanding of localized context as they partner with communities to design, implement, and evaluate policies.
-Students develop and refine their quantitative and qualitative skills developed in the classroom with extensive field experience gained through community externships and through their work on research projects at the RAND Corporation.
+Focused on real-time policy implications, the stream trains students to conduct impactful research with community partners and translate research and analysis into effective action-centered approaches that lead to concrete improvements.

 Community-Partnered Stream Requirements

 Required courses provide students in the Community-Partnered stream an advanced understanding of how to work in partnership with communities to address complex, adaptive problems.
-All Community-Partnered stream students take these four courses, which total 3.5 of the 4.5 units:
+All Community-Partnered stream students take these five courses:

 - Engaging Communities in Research (Derose and Torres; 1.0 unit)